 Through a series of Freedom of Information requests

 not give evidence at the Inquiry, nor was their evidence read out

 at the Inquiry.

 is one of these [see below].
 It is the statement of an

 off-duty police officer who entered the gym immediately behind the

 "This is the witness statement of Grant McCutcheon,

 now a Sergeant with Northern Constabulary.
-We
+We spoke on

-he gave is correct.
+correct.
 That is, he did not see the revolver LINK

-Thomas Hamilton used to kill himself with LINK,
+Thomas Hamilton used to kill himself with LINK

 he saw only one holster (not 4 as we were told at the Inquiry), that